EvanG13/data-aggregation/README.md

 **Edge case**: If an exam with the given identifier does not already exist, then ignore this command and continue processing the rest of the file.

+## Output Specification
+When you’ve finished processing the file, your program should print out a summary of the patients in your system.
+This should include the patient identifier, the patient name, and the number of exams that each patient has in your system.
+For example, you could output something like this for each patient:
+Name: JOHN DOE, Id: 123, Exam Count: 1

+### Example
+#### Given the following input:

+ADD PATIENT 123 JOHN DOE\
+ADD PATIENT 321 JOE SCMOE\
+ADD PATIENT 321 JOHN SNOW\
+ADD PATIENT 789 JANE CROW\
+ADD EXAM 321 444\
+ADD EXAM 789 445\
+ADD EXAM 789 554\
+DEL PATIENT 321\

+#### Your program should output the following:

+Name: JOHN DOE, Id: 123, Exam Count: 0\
+Name: JANE CROW, Id: 789, Exam Count: 2